Welcome to Occupational Therapy at the Center of Development!

 Addressing Sensory Integration and Sensory Processing Disorders Across the Lifespan: The Role of Occupational Therapy

-These are all sensations your child has to integrate well in order to function normally.
+These sensations have to work as a team and integrate well in order to function normally.
 Well-regulated and appropriately functioning sensory systems contribute to important outcomes in social-emotional, physical and motor, communication, self-care, cognitive, and adaptive skills development and maintenance.
 Deficits in sensory integration can pose challenges in performing activities of daily living (ADLs), in addition to development, learning, playing, working, socializing, and exhibiting appropriate behaviors across many environments (Schaff & Smith Roley, 2006).

 Most are familiar with the 5 basic senses, but the most powerful senses that act on our brain are actually those of vestibular (movement), proprioception (joint and muscle) & touch!
-The following Brain Pyramid shows at the bottom what is feeding the brain, then sub-cortical processes that need to be working well (such as sensory processing) that help give the FOUNDATION for functional life skills on the higher levels.
+The sensory sub-cortical processes need to be working well (such as sensory processing) to give the FOUNDATION for functional life skills on the higher levels.

 We utilize our years of advanced training and research to help a child achieve

 This approach was developed and researched by Bonnie Hanschu, a leading OT in the area of neuro-behavioral & neuro-transmitter based therapy treatments.
-Using this approach the child is “ready to learn” after vestibular, proprioceptive & deep pressure touch therapeutic procedures like swinging, balance activities, jumping, weight bearing on their hands and heavy work or weighted therapeutic procedures.
+Using this approach the child is “ready to learn” after vestibular, proprioceptive & deep pressure touch therapeutic procedures like swinging, balance activities, jumping, and weighted therapeutic procedures.

-This is why every therapy room at the Center of Development has a swing!
-The vestibular sensation comes from the inner ear and is the most powerful sensory system helping to regulate and integrate all the other sensations.
+This is why 7 therapy rooms at the Center of Development have a single point hung swing!
+The vestibular sensation comes from the inner ear and is the most powerful sense, helping to regulate and integrate all the other sensations.
 Swinging activates the vestibular system greatly, causing a ripple effect to all other sensory systems for improved integration with vision, coordination, postural control, listening skills and attention.
-When we can combine swinging with eye-hand coordination tasks, visual tracking and reaching activities we can greatly improve a child's visual-vestibular integration which leads to much improved visual attention, seated attention and postural control for all other functional skills.
+When we can combine swinging with eye-hand coordination tasks and visual activities we can greatly improve a child's visual-vestibular integration which leads to much improved visual attention, seated attention and postural control for all other functional skills.

 Proprioception- Joints and Muscles!